Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry

 On the other hand, the $D_{4}\times U(1)$ invariance requires the introduction of several flavon fields in all the sectors of the model.
-In the up-quark sector, only the top quark mass arises from a renormalizable coupling, the up and charm quark masses are derived from higher dimensional Yukawa couplings involving five flavon fields denoted as $\xi _{i=1,...,5}$.
-In the down quark and charged lepton sector, four flavon fields denoted as $ \phi $, $\varphi $, $\Omega $ and $\Phi $ are needed for $ D_{4}\times U(1)$ invariant superpotential.
+In the up-quark sector, only the top quark mass arises from a tree level Yukawa coupling, the up and charm quark masses are derived from higher dimensional couplings involving five flavon fields denoted as $\xi _{i=1,...,5}$.
+In the down quark and charged lepton sector, four flavon fields denoted as $ \phi $, $\varphi $, $\Omega $ and $\Phi $ are needed for $ D_{4}\times U(1)$ invariance.
 When these flavons acquire their VEVs, they break the $D_{4}$ group and lead to appropriate mass matrices of down quarks and charged leptons.